NEOLPAR/burroughs_test/README.md

 ```
 <a name="thirdPartyPackage"></a>

-## Running it as third party pakage
+## Running it as third party package

 This app can be installed as a package of a bigger application.
 We need to follow the next steps:
 <a name="thirdPartyPackageInstall"></a>